bizmonger/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/README.md

 The `Azure.Monitor.Query` package provides the ability to query the following Azure Monitor data sources:

-* [Azure Monitor Logs](https://docs.microsoft.com/azure/azure-monitor/logs/data-platform-logs)&mdash;Collects and organizes log and performance data from monitored resources.
+- [Azure Monitor Logs](https://docs.microsoft.com/azure/azure-monitor/logs/data-platform-logs) - Collects and organizes log and performance data from monitored resources.
 Data from different sources such as platform logs from Azure services, log and performance data from virtual machines agents, and usage and performance data from apps can be consolidated into a single workspace.
 The various data types can be analyzed together using the [Kusto Query Language](https://docs.microsoft.com/azure/data-explorer/kusto/query).
-* [Azure Monitor Metrics](https://docs.microsoft.com/azure/azure-monitor/essentials/data-platform-metrics)&mdash;Collects numeric data from monitored resources into a time series database.
+- [Azure Monitor Metrics](https://docs.microsoft.com/azure/azure-monitor/essentials/data-platform-metrics) - Collects numeric data from monitored resources into a time series database.
 Metrics are numerical values that are collected at regular intervals and describe some aspect of a system at a particular time.
 Metrics in Azure Monitor are lightweight and capable of supporting near real-time scenarios, making them particularly useful for alerting and fast detection of issues.

 [Source code][query_client_src] | [Package (NuGet)][query_client_nuget_package]